Our History and Mission

 - TBC serves thousands of individuals with programming, ecology, and food growth at our Bee Sanctuaries.

-- TBC gifts 460 bee houses sustainably designed for bee health (and hand crafted at Brooklyn Wood which trains low-income individuals for woodworking careers) to 370 community, nonprofit, environmental, food justice and educational groups across the U.S. and Canada.
+- TBC awards 460 bee houses sustainably designed for bee health (handcrafted at Brooklyn Woods, which trains low-income individuals for woodworking careers) to 370 community, nonprofit, environmental, food justice, and educational groups across the U.S. and Canada.

 - TBC offers three scholarships to eCornell’s prestigious Master Beekeeping Certificate program.

-- TBC joins forces with the Natural Resources Defense Council to curb the use of harmful, neonicotinoid insecticides in New York State.
+- Advocacy: TBC joins forces with the Natural Resources Defense Council to curb harmful neonicotinoid insecticides in New York State.

 - TBC gets a lot of media buzz in The New York Times, Forbes, TreeHugger.com and more, as well as celebrity shout outs on The Drew Barrymore Show and from Ashton Kutcher’s APlus media.

-- TBC announces our 2022 From the Ground Up campaign, focused on protecting ground-dwelling bees, which make up 70% of the world’s 20,000 bee species.
+- TBC announces our 2022 From the Ground Up campaign, which is focused on protecting ground-dwelling bees, which comprise 70% of the world’s 20,000 bee species.

 - TBC adds an operations manager, development director, apiary manager, and community science coordinator to our team to expand TBC’s mission.